HardyHasan94/introtodeeplearning/README.md

 Intoduction to tensorflow and Recurrent Neural Networks.
 #### Lab2:
 Introduction to CNN's and Latent Variable Models, such as VAE's and GAN's
-#### Lab3:
-Introduction to Reinforcement Learning and implementation of the DQN algorithm.

 ### MIT Deep Learning package
 This package is used in every lab.
 Installation: